Chase-Lee-ui/Chase-Lee-ui.github.io/projects/Game-Dev.md

 This club also networks to famous industries in game design.
 We have recieved recruiters from Blizzard and had a guest speaker from Riot Games.
 Both of these companies have a huge reputation in the gaming industry.
 Club meetings are highly interactive, where officers only lead members through discussion which allows room for free thinking.
 The Game Dev Club is a good community for those to meet others who have similar passions in gaming.

+If you want to join the UH game dev club or would like to speak for the club, please contact me at leechase@hawaii.edu